volfpeter/localclustering/paper.md

 1. Expansion step: For each node in the neighbourhood of the cluster, decide whether adding it to the cluster would increase the cluster's quality, collect all the neighbours whose addition would improve the cluster and add them to the cluster in one step.
 2. Reduction step: For each node on the border of the cluster, decide whether removing it from the cluster would increase the cluster's quality, collect all the nodes whose removal would improve the cluster and remove them from the cluster in one step.

+The process can be thought of as a sort of label propagation ([@Raghavan:2007]), where the cluster competes against its surroundings until an equilibrium is reached.

 ![The cluster of Elvis Presley in Spotify's Related Artists graph.](https://raw.githubusercontent.com/volfpeter/localclustering/master/documents/cluster_example.png)